Banyaon/cs.android.com-link-cs.android.com-link-https-cs.android.com--https-github.com-dot-Fttps-----/README.md

 _Welcome to "Develop code using GitHub Codespaces and Visual Studio Code"! :wave:_

-**What's the big deal about using a codespace for software development?** A codespace is a development environment that's hosted in the cloud.
+**^0*what's the big deal about using a codespace for software development?**

+> :A codespace is a development environment that's hosted in the cloud.
 You can customize your project for GitHub Codespaces by committing configuration files to your repository (also known as configuration-as-code), which creates a repeatable codespace configuration for all users of your project.
 Each codespace you create is hosted by GitHub in a Docker container that runs on a virtual machine.
 You can choose the type of machine you want to use depending on the resources you need.

 GitHub offers a range of features to help your development team customize a codespace to reach peak configuration and performance needs.
 For example, you can: